Created a visual design language, UI, and design patterns for the Smart Compliance platform

 The Work

-While working on the Smart Compliance Platform, we needed a new visual design language and patterns.
-The design needed to be easily recognized as an ADP product and needed to support a number of new interaction concepts that didn’t exist in other ADP products.
+While working on the Smart Compliance Platform, we required a new visual design language and patterns.
+The design had to be easily recognizable as an ADP product and support several new interaction concepts not present in other ADP products.

-Smart Compliance had much more data to display and work with than ADP’s consumer/employee facing products, so the designs needed to account for that.
-I incorporated the typeface and color palette from the corporate visual design requirements but applied them differently to suite the specific needs of our customers and the interaction model in Smart Compliance.
+Smart Compliance needed to display and manage much more data than ADP’s consumer or employee facing products, so the designs had to accommodate this complexity.
+I incorporated the corporate typeface and color palette but applied them differently to suit the specific needs of our customers and the Smart Compliance interaction model.

 A Dashboard for Work to Get Done

-The landing page went through a number of visual design treatments before finally landing on the right balance of visual hierarchy for the customer that communicated what needed to be done, for what domain, and what priority the task was.
+The landing page underwent several visual design iterations before we achieved the right balance of visual hierarchy.
+The final design clearly communicated what needed to be done, for which domain, and the priority of each task.

 Testing and Iteration

-From User Research, we learned that the early iterations that were focused on Activity did not provide enough context to be meaningful.
-We also learned the combination of focusing the title on a Process plus the Activities added enough context to drive usage and adoption of the landing page.
+From user research, we learned that early iterations focused solely on activity did not provide enough context to be meaningful.
+We also found that combining a process-focused title with related activities added sufficient context to drive usage and adoption of the landing page.

 Data Density, Clarity, and Filtering

-In addition to the landing page, a bulk of the work customers needed to accomplish was from the “Workspace” view for each service.
-The amount of records available in a Workspace could number up towards thousands of records.
-Search and filtering became the top design and interaction focus of the Workspace so customers could easily narrow down their results to quickly find the record they needed.
+In addition to the landing page, the bulk of customer tasks were completed in the ‘Workspace’ view for each service.
+Each workspace could contain thousands of records.
+As a result, search and filtering became the primary design and interaction focus, enabling customers to quickly narrow results and find the records they needed.

 Centralized Files and Version Control

-One of the biggest goals for me on this project was to have these designs and patterns be a trusted and centralized source of truth that the team, including the developers working on the coded components, could easily access and use.
+One of my main goals for this project was to establish these designs and patterns as a trusted, centralized source of truth.
+This allowed the entire team, including developers working on coded components, to easily access and use them.

-The team used Sketch exclusively for design work.
-File management and version control had become an issue.
-To solve that issue and make the team as efficient as possible, I launched a pilot program in ADP with Abstract, a tool that worked in conjunction with Sketch to provide a centralized , version controlled, repository of the Sketch files and assets that made up the visual design and patterns for Smart Compliance.
+The team used Sketch exclusively for design work, but file management and version control had become issues.
+To solve this and improve team efficiency, I launched a pilot program at ADP using Abstract-a tool that integrates with Sketch to provide a centralized, version-controlled repository for Sketch files and assets related to Smart Compliance’s visual design and patterns.

-The process of getting Abstract approved and provisioned within ADP was a great learning and development experience in navigating the many layers of corporate finance, security, and other departments to get this provisioned and available for the team.
+Getting Abstract approved and provisioned within ADP was a valuable learning experience.
+I navigated multiple layers of corporate finance, security, and other departments to make the tool available for the team.

 Outcome & Results

-The new Smart Compliance platform did not have a Visual Design Language or standard patterns that would support the platform’s use cases and interaction models.
-The design work I did solved that.
-I created a Visual Design Language and defined patterns for Smart Compliance.
+The new Smart Compliance platform initially lacked a visual design language or standard patterns to support its use cases and interaction models.
+My design work addressed this gap by creating a comprehensive visual design language and defining patterns specifically for Smart Compliance.

-Almost more importantly, we made deploying and managing the designs, assets, and patterns in Sketch as efficient as possible, I deployed Abstract for a centralized repository, version control, and file management.
+Equally important, I streamlined the deployment and management of designs, assets, and patterns in Sketch by implementing Abstract for centralized repository access, version control, and file management.

 - Launched a tested and validated visual design creating a new, modern, and usable interface.

-- The team could easily see, share, clone and merge each other’s files.
-No more files isolated on someone’s individual computer
+- The team could easily see, share, clone, and merge each other’s files, eliminating the problem of files being isolated on individual computers.

 Hindsight & Reflections

-Looking back on this project, the biggest challenges didn’t come from creating the designs and patterns.
-The largest hurdle was ensuring the files would be centralized and version controlled for the team.
-There needed to be a source of truth Designers and Developers could pull from.
+Looking back on this project, the biggest challenges were not in creating the designs and patterns, but in ensuring that files were centralized and version-controlled for the team.
+There needed to be a single source of truth that designers and developers could access

-Learning how to do that with Abstract, then working though the channels in ADP to get Abstract approved and deployed was absolutely the most challenging part.
-Looking back at that work makes me appreciate even more what Figma does today.
+Learning how to achieve this with Abstract, and then working through ADP’s internal channels to get Abstract approved and deployed, was by far the most challenging part.
+Reflecting on that experience makes me appreciate even more what Figma offers today.